Federal Energy Regulatory Commission, Department of Energy.

 - The collections are non-controversial and do not raise issues of concern to other Federal agencies;

-- The collection is targeted to the solicitation of opinions from respondents who have experience with the program or may have experience with the program in the near future;
+- The collection is targeted to the solicitation of opinions from respondents who have experience with the program or may have experience with the program soon;

 - Information gathered is intended to be used only internally for general service improvement and program management purposes and is not intended for release outside of the Commission (if released, the Commission must indicate the qualitative nature of the information);